 The Swatting Method – my personal favorite - but not for everyone.

 Bug Barrier Clothing – This lightweight, usually polyester mesh clothing, is an effective insect shield against all types of biting bugs.
 My Bug Baffler shirt saved me from exsanguination during a June camping trip to the UP of Michigan.

 Although completely non toxic, (this is NOT clothing treated with permethrin) the polyester mesh is a bit scratchy.
 Bugshirt.com offers a 100% cotton version.
 You may feel somewhat silly while wearing these bug barriers, but they are great alternatives to applying insect repellent.

 Cedar Oil – Cedar oil is my go-to bug solution becomes it acts as both a repellant and an insecticide.
 Plus, I love the smell.
 I’ve used Wondercide products as an outdoor insect repellant and as an indoor insecticide.

-Oil of Lemon Eucalyptus - Lemon eucalyptus oil is derived from the leaves and twigs of the lemon-scented eucalyptus, (para-Menthane-3,8-diol is the synthesized version used in most commercial preparations).
-The only plant-based repellent recommended by the CDC.
+Some less toxic options are made with lemon eucalyptus oil.
+This oil is derived from the leaves and twigs of the lemon-scented eucalyptus, (para-Menthane-3,8-diol is the synthesized version used in most commercial preparations).

 Picaridin: Picaridin is structurally based on chemicals in pepper and appears to interfere with the mosquito's ability to smell its prey.
 It may be listed on products as KBR 3023 or by its chemical name, 2-(2-hydroxyethyl)-1-piperidinecarboxylic acid 1-methylpropyl ester.
 It has been widely used in Europe and Australia and has been available in the U.S. since 2005.
 Picaridin is odorless, non-greasy and does not irritate the skin.